SFDO-Tooling/MetaDeploy/docs/running_docker.rst

     This represents the key for the django web application, currently set to arbritary string due to non production defaults, can be overridden in docker-compose.yml.
     Currently set in Dockerfile.
-For local testing, arbritary strings such as the one given in the env.example will suffice.
+For local testing, arbritary strings such as the one given in the .env.docker.example will suffice.
 Otherwise use your production secret key.

 DJANGO_DEBUG:
     This represents the value needed for django development debugging.